wpsharks/html-compressor/README.md

 **IMPORTANT NOTE:** One thing to keep in mind is that the WebSharks™ HTML Compressor works best when it's integrated together with a page caching plugin like Quick Cache for WordPress; or another page caching plugin that you might prefer. **Why use a page caching plugin?** The HTML Compressor can be used on any site powered by PHP; but ideally you would cache the optimized HTML that it outputs, thereby removing the need for the HTML Compressor to analzye every single request.
 Of course, you *can* analyze every single request if you want to *(and the HTML Compressor has a cache of it's own to help keep things sane)*, but it's always better to store (cache) the compressed HTML output by this class.
 This will reduce server load and make your site even faster.

 **FAQ:** Is `html-compressor.phar` the only file that I need?
 Yes.
 The other files that you see in the GitHub repo are already compressed into the PHAR file.
 The only file you need is the `html-compressor.phar`.
+A PHAR binary is made available for each official release.
+See: [releases](https://github.com/websharks/html-compressor/releases).

 ### 2. HTML Compressor as an Output Buffer (w/ Options)
 *This just demonstrates how to specify an array of options.*